 Dogs have luxurious fur coats that protect them from harmful UV rays.
 Obviously, dogs cannot have skin cancer, right?
-Wrong, skin tumors are the leading type of cancerous growths in dogs.
+Wrong!
+Skin tumors are the leading type of cancerous growths in dogs.
 Early detection can stop the cells in the tumors from propagating and spreading to other organs.

-Types of Dog Skin Cancers
+Types of Dog Skin Cancer

 Malignant melanoma affects melanocytes, which are responsible for giving the skin color.
 Non-threatening or benign tumors typically develop in dogs.
 The cells in these tumors do not metastasize or spread aggressively.

-Malignant tumors are the nasty, aggressive kind, that develop on the lips, nail bed, and mucous membranes such as the mouth.
+Malignant tumors are the nasty, aggressive kind, that develops on the lips, nail bed, and mucous membranes such as the mouth.
 Only 10 percent of the time, will malignant tumors develop in parts covered with hair.

-The tumors spread quickly to other parts such as the lungs and liver.
+Malignant tumors spread quickly to other parts such as the lungs and liver.
 They require treatment using conventional cancer therapies such as surgery, chemotherapy, and radiation.

 Mast Cell Tumors